emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 5. Merging procedure
 --------------------

+Note: At any point before a successful "push" in step 7, this procedure can be abandoned without harm.
+All work is local to your working repo before that point.

 1. `Fetch the pull request branch`_ to a local branch using the MPS `durable branch naming convention`_, "branch/DATE/TOPIC".